larpchronicles/rules/chronicles-rulebook.md

 > This enchantment may be placed on a set of Armor, or on a Weapon.
 This enchantment is attuned to a specific Stamina Ability, Agility Ability or Spell at time of creation.
 While the item is worn or wielded, the bearer may activate the chosen ability or spell for 1 Point less than its base cost, to a minimum of 1.
 This Enchantment may be placed on the same item twice to utilize 2 slots, reducing the cost by an additional point for the same skill (still minimum 1), or applying to a different skill.
 An ability or Spell may not benefit from more than a single item with this Enchantment.
 A character may not benefit from more than a single Energy Efficiency item per rest.
 This may not be used for Mana Bolt, Heal Wounds or any Tier X effects.<br/>
 > 30 Rune Carving Materials, 30 Alchemy Materials, 30 Smithing Materials, 9 Spirit Gems.
 #### The Librarian
-   >This dusty old book grants the user a 1/daily use of Voice Radius Silence.
+   >This dusty old book grants the character a 1/daily use of Voice Radius Silence.
 It is activated by the verbal "Shhhhhh!
 Voice Radius Silence."
-When used, the effect goes to the user as well.<br/>
+When used, the effect goes to the character as well.<br/>
    >50 Rune Carving Materials, 40 Alchemy Materials, 9 Spirit Gems.

 ### Tier X